Nir-J/Interview/Blind75.md

         find(root)
         return lowest
 ```
-> Time complexity: O(N), Searching all nodes
+> - Time complexity: O(N), Searching all nodes
-> Space Complexity: O(N), tree might be just one branch
+> - Space Complexity: O(N), tree might be just one branch

 Initial thoughts:
 - Tried to make the function return bool if one of the values is found.
 Becomes hard to manage if both nodes are present in the same branch.

 Voila moments:
-- Returned 1 if found.
+- Returned 1 if p or q is found.
 If current value is 2, both are found and this is the lowest.

 What I missed:
 - Its a BST.
 So can focus search instead of searching the whole tree.